SenseNet/docs.sensenet.com/content/concepts/fields/02-field-indexing.md

 You can associate any Lucene Analyzer to a field (refer to: [Lucene analyzer documentation](http://lucene.apache.org/java/2_9_4/api/core/org/apache/lucene/analysis/Analyzer.html)).
 The element value is the fully qualified type name of the desired Lucene analyzer.
 Available analyzers:

 - Lucene.Net.Analysis.Standard.**StandardAnalyzer**: an analyzer created specifically for text sentences/words.
 It excludes punctuations, splits up input string to words, gets each word in lower case and uses a stop-word dictionary for exclusions to lower false hit rates (for example you cannot query for articles like 'a' or 'the').
 Use this whenever written text is stored in a Field that needs to be queried to individual words.
-- Lucene.Net.Analysis.**KeywordAnalyzer**: (default) Trims the input string (removes whitespaces from the beginning and the end) and treats the input as a whole expression, as given - it does not even transform the input to lower case.
+- Lucene.Net.Analysis.**KeywordAnalyzer**: (default) Trims the input string (removes white-spaces from the beginning and the end) and treats the input as a whole expression, as given - it does not even transform the input to lower case.
 It is useful for Fields holding processable string data, that needs to be searched as is.
-- Lucene.Net.Analysis.**SimpleAnalyzer**: splits input string along whitespaces and punctuations, and even along numbers.
+- Lucene.Net.Analysis.**SimpleAnalyzer**: splits input string along white-spaces and punctuations, and even along numbers.
 - Lucene.Net.Analysis.**StopAnalyzer**: similar to SimpleAnalyzer but also uses stop-word dictionary to exclude words.
-- Lucene.Net.Analysis.**WhitespaceAnalyzer**: splits input string along whitespaces, but not along punctuations.
+- Lucene.Net.Analysis.**WhitespaceAnalyzer**: splits input string along white-spaces, but not along punctuations.

 The built-in standard analyzer is based on english language.
 Please note that when using the system in different language environments it is reasonable to develop a custom analyzer with stop-word dictionary (and optionally a stemmer) specialized for the given language.